squashking/Leaf-Analyzer/README.md

 To try your own images, first capture them with the pattern (see next section).
 See [Capturing images with the Leaf Analyzer pattern](#13-capture-images-with-the-leaf-analyzer-pattern)

 ### 1.3.
 Capture images with the Leaf Analyzer pattern
 The [Patterns](Patterns/) folder contains PDF pattern files (A4–A1) and a Word template for custom sizes.
 PDFs were generated in Inkscape for high precision.
+At the top of each PDF (to the right of the logo), you’ll see labels like 120×120–15 mm, which follow the format pattern width × pattern height – AprilTag side length.
+Enter these values directly in Settings → Pattern (Fig. 2b).

 <ul>
   <li>Print PDFs at 100% scale on a standard office printer.</li>